tabassumsarah/tabassumsarah.github.io/_posts/2017-04-25-elixir-camp.md

 category: techflakes
 title: My First Code Camp
 comments: true
-description: My experience of going to a 3 day code camp.
+description: My experience of attending a 3 day code camp.
 tags:
     - event
     - coding
 ---

 This year I attended my [first ever code camp](http://elixir.camp/)  at Mittagong, NSW.
-Before I share some of my experience and about the camp itself, I would like to thank women who code Sydney.
+Before I share some of my experience and about the camp itself, I would like to thank women who code, Sydney.
 One morning I got this notification from our slack channel that there will be a code camp for elixir.
 Lucy Bain from WWC shared that organisers are offering 5 diversity tickets for the camp.
 I did know that elixir is a functional programming language and popular for its high speed and fault tolerance capability.
 Thats about it.
-Last year couple of my friends actually started playing with functional language and I was keen to get into in at some point of time.
+Last year couple of my friends actually started playing with functional language and I was keen to get into it at some point.
 But as usual got busy with stuff.
 So I thought I should not miss this opportunity to know more about functional programming and the language itself.
-And hey, what will be more perfect place other than a bunch of expert elexir programmers in the country camping together!
+And hey, what will be more perfect place to learn from other than a bunch of expert elexir programmers in the country camping together!
 Event was a 4 day camp starting from 21st may finishing on 24th may 2017.

-#### Got a company:
+#### It started great:

 Couple of days before I found another girl who is also going to this camp and member of WWC.
 We decided to go together from Sydney.
 We met at the station and soon became quite comfortable and started setting up or dev environment for elixir event.
 By the time we reached , we had our set up completed and we could compile elixir code.